 80-100 Word Objectives Overview:

-The objective of this project was to contribute to research at NASA Langley Research Center’s Climate Science Branch with regards to storm development over the African Great Lakes, focusing on Lake Victoria.
-Measurements of certain environmental aspects were compiled from MERRA products and TRMM satellite data at intensity levels chosen to highlight extreme storm activity and typical weather.
+The objective of this project was to contribute to research at NASA Langley Research Center’s Climate Science Branch with regards to storm development over the African Great Lakes—focusing on Lake Victoria.
+Measurements of certain environmental aspects were compiled from MERRA products and TRMM satellite data at intensity levels chosen to highlight extreme storm activity from typical weather.
 These parameters were then compared to detect indicators that can be used in forecasting efforts.

 Abstract: